-How do you know that?
+And how do we know that?

-How long do corrections last?
+How long do those corrections usually last?

 As opposed to...?

 Trying to time the market, or going in and out of the stock market frequently.
 For one, a lot of stock growth happens in spurts.
 Perfectly timing these swings is nearly impossible.